uib-ub/AI-NRE-System/README.md

 * total time for batch processing: 5:23 * 18559 / 10 = 166.5 hours (6.9 days)

-NOTE: for the new async implementation,
+Furthermore: for the new async implementation,
 1. for 10 records, batch size 10, claude used 1.56 minutes with US$0.17, total time for batch processing 1:34 * 18559 / 10 = 48.5 hours (2.02 days)
 2. for 50 records, batch size 50, claude used 2.04 minutes with US$1.18, total time for batch processing 2:04 * 18559 / 50 = 12.79 hours (0.53 days)
 3. for 100 records, batch size 100, claude used 2.04 minutes with US$1.75, total time for batch processing 2:35 * 18559 / 100 = 7.99 hours (0.33 days)